huashengwang1989/photobook/README.md

   + ...
 ```

+It is suggested to organise them ad-hocly, e.g. once a month, and proofreading yourself for the content to be included in README.md, instead of to have all to organise in one shot at the end of a year.

-For each activity's folder name, it is required to have date information included in the folder name, or that folder shall be omitted.
-The date format can be `yyyy_mm_dd` as above, or `yyyy-mm-dd` or `yyyymmdd`.
+For each activity's folder, it is required to have date information included in the folder name, or that folder shall be omitted.
+The date format can be `yyyy_mm_dd` as above, or alternatively, `yyyy-mm-dd` or `yyyymmdd`.

-For photos' filename, it can be any name (which the default filesnames from my school's system is random strings).
-Howerver for activity, it is required to have a `README.md` for activity details, so that program can display title, description etc. on the first page meta section.
+For filenames of images, any name shall work (which the default filesnames from LittleLives are random strings).
+Howerver for activity, it is required to have a `README.md` for activity details and include it in the activity folder, so that program can display title, description etc. on the first page meta section.
+Filename must be `README.md`.

-README file content format as follows.
-Note that for h3 (###) headings, you need have it exactly the same as what is having below.
-For "Objectives", "Description", "Developments", if you don't have the content, please leave "N.A." or empty.
+README file content format is as follows.
+Note that for h3 (###) headings, you need make it exactly the same as what is having below.
+For "Objectives", "Description" and "Developments", if you don't have the content, please leave "N.A." or empty.
 DO NOT leave "-" there as Markdown will treat it as a list.

 ```md